-In the previous topic, we have learned about tax planning and tax exemption components to pay zero tax for 9 to 9.5 lakhs annual income.
+In the previous topic, we learned about tax planning and tax exemption components to pay zero tax for 9 to 9.5 lakhs annual income.
 We all know that by Section 80C we can exempt our tax up to 1.5 Lakhs.

 Here, we shall discuss, investing in such components with high lock-in periods, we must expect to beat the inflation and yield a minimum of 8% annual return.

-In spite of having to market risk, ELSS is as same as mutual funds, and the fund is allocated with a diversified portfolio of many sectors like Banking, FMCG, IT, Automobiles, Oil & Gas, and Pharma.
+Despite having to market risk, ELSS is as same as mutual funds, and the fund is allocated with a diversified portfolio of many sectors like Banking, FMCG, IT, Automobiles, Oil & Gas, and Pharma.
 The most important point to remember here is as per SEBI (Securities Exchange Board of India), any mutual fund should not hold more than 10% of its allocation over a single company shares.

-Fund diversification will eventually lead to low risk in long term, since we do compare with PPF, which has to hold for 15 years, we hold ELSS for the long term for more benefits.
+Fund diversification will eventually lead to low risk in the long term, since we do compare with PPF, which has to hold for 15 years, we hold ELSS for the long term for more benefits.

 SIP (SYSTEMATIC INVESTMENT PLANS): You can start your investments in ELSS with a minimum of Rs.
 500 as SIP.
 Investing every month will increase discipline in investing.
-This is an easy method to invest for beginners to invest in ELSS
+This is an easy method for beginners to invest in ELSS

-LUMPSUM: You can invest the desired amount for investing in ELSS in a single Lumpsum shot too.
+LUMPSUM: You can invest the desired amount for investing in ELSS in a single lump sum shot too.
 This can be done at the time market in low value, for which you should have better market knowledge, to yield more capital gain.

 THINGS TO REMEMBER WHILE INVESTING IN ELSS: